City of Abilene Hamby Water Reclamation Facility and Indirect Reuse Project

 eHT worked with Abilene leadership to select a Construction Manager at Risk (CMAR) using a 2-step selection process. eHT initiated preliminary design in May, 2013.
 CMAR selection was completed in September, 2013.
 Field construction started on January 25, 2014 and reclaimed water was sent to Lake Fort Phantom on January 7, 2015, less than 12 months from the first concrete pour.

-In order to minimize the lead time for operators to obtain training on the new processes, eHT has also been conducting operator training sessions with the WRF operations staff on a biweekly basis throughout planning, design and into construction. eHT will continue with training sessions on each treatment process as the new facilities are brought on-line.
+In order to minimize the lead time for operators to obtain training on the new processes, eHT conducted operator training sessions with the WRF operations staff on a biweekly basis throughout planning, design and into construction.

-– Largest MBR facility in the State of Texas;
+- Largest MBR facility in the State of Texas (currently);

 - No interruptions to operations and treatment over the entire construction period;

 - Maximum use of the existing plant site by re-purposing as many existing structures as possible;